TheRaytracers/freecad-povray-render/README.md

 # Macro for exporting a FreeCAD model to POV-Ray

 **This macro exports your FreeCAD model to POV-Ray and is very easy to use, also for absolute beginners in the rendering of images.
-But advanced users have also the full control about the process & settings and can use all Pov-Ray features.**
+But advanced users have also the full control about the process & settings and can use all POV-Ray features.**

 ![Logo and Renderings](README_img.png)

-The export macro is intended to export the FreeCAD model structure with their equivalent in Pov-Ray.
+The export macro is intended to export the FreeCAD model structure with their equivalent in POV-Ray.
-In contrast to other solutions for exporting FreeCAD models to Pov-Ray, this macro tries to make the file clearly and easy to edit.
-For that, it doesn't create gigantic meshes, it moves the tree structure with the boolean operations into a Pov-Ray file.
+In contrast to other solutions for exporting FreeCAD models to POV-Ray, this macro tries to make the file clearly and easy to edit.
+For that, it doesn't create gigantic meshes, it moves the tree structure with the boolean operations into a POV-Ray file.
 Until now, the macro supports most objects from the Part Workbench and some features from the Part design and Draft workbench.
 Not supported objects are simulated with meshes (see [Supported Objects](#supportedObjects)).

 To give the user the full control, you can define extra things or another surface as in FreeCAD (Please visit the [Wiki](doc/index.md) for more information).